Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

       };
 ```

-Above configuration file should be passed as a JVM system property, `java.security.auth.login.config` for all the GSC's that host the web application instances (`-Djava.security.auth.login.config=\Dev\webapp-jaas\config\login.config`)
+The above configuration file should be passed as a JVM system property, `java.security.auth.login.config` for all the GSCs that host the web application instances (`-Djava.security.auth.login.config=\Dev\webapp-jaas\config\login.config`).